hpe-dev-incubator/hpe-dev-portal/content/greenlake/data-services-on-the-hpe-greenlake-platform/home.md

 ![HPE GreenLake Data Services Catalogue](/img/data-services-catalogues.png)

-*The above figure displays the list of the services that are part of the Data Services on [HPE GreenLake platform](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=index.html)*
+*The above figure displays the list of the services that are part of the Data Services on the [HPE GreenLake Cloud to Edge platform](https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us&page=index.html)*

 ## Data Services REST APIs